johnConstant/CI-portfolio-project-1/README.md

 ### User Goals
 - Locate a restaurant in the heart of Cork City
-- Find the restaurant's menu clearly marked prices and dietary requirements
+- Find the restaurant's menu clearly marked with prices and dietary requirements
 - Find out restaurant information such as location and opening hours
 - Contact restaurant about parties or bookings
 - Find out history of restaurant and information about staff